tientq64/userscripts/README.md

 ## Usage

-Each folder in the root directory contains a `script.js` file, which contains the script code.
+Each folder in the `scripts` folder contains a `script.user.js` file, which contains the script code.

 ## Bug report